Colorado General Assembly

 The Colorado General Assembly is the state legislature of the State of Colorado.
 It is a bicameral legislature consisting of the Senate and House of Representatives that was created by the 1876 state constitution.
 Its statutes are codified in the Colorado Revised Statutes (C.R.S.).
 The session laws are published in the Session Laws of Colorado.

 Colorado's legislature is similar to those of other states, except that, unlike many states, Colorado does not give its lieutenant governor any legislative authority (e.g. tie-breaking vote).

 History

 The first meeting of the Colorado General Assembly took place from November 1, 1876, through March 20, 1877.
 Succeeding sessions met every two years until 1950, when it began to meet annually.

+In 1966, Colorado voters passed Amendment 4, which constitutionally mandated that the legislature have 100 members, with 35 in the Senate and 65 in the House of Representatives.
+Additionally, it required that Colorado adopt single member districts.
+These changes would take effect beginning at the start of the 47th General Assembly in 1969.

 The lieutenant governor served as Senate President until 1974 when Article V, Section 10 of the state constitution was amended, granting the Colorado Senate the right to elect one of its own members as President.